Platform: PC and Mobile#

 Team: 1 Engineer and Designer (me), 1 Data Scientist and UI artist, 1 team lead and design lead, 1 3d artist#

 I volunteered with a group of concerned activists I met online to create a prototype for this environmental activism game.
-We later found a group within the IGDA and pitched to them unsuccessfully for funding, but not before creating the prototype seen here.
-The idea of the game was that environmental activist organizers could sign up on an external website and register their event location in the game.
-Then, activists who showed up in person to help with the environmental volunteering event, would receive ingame rewards for attending.
-The game itself was a solarpunk-themed farming sim, and since the main limitation on the player would be the rare species of seeds they would earn from doing one-time environmental volunteer actions in real life, we also created a way to share your garden for other players to view.
+We later found a group within the IGDA and pitched to them for funding, creating the prototype seen here.
+The idea of the game was that environmental activist organizers could sign up on an external website and register their event geolocation in the game.
+Then, activists who showed up in person to help with the environmental volunteering event would receive ingame rewards for attending.
+The game itself was a solarpunk-themed farming sim, and the main means of player progression was the rare species of seeds they would earn from doing one-time environmental volunteer actions in real life.
+We also created a way to share your garden for other players to view, eschewing the common grid-based approach of many farming games to enable more artistic and creative gardens for players.

 DESIGN TASKS:#